chunkaichang/til/general_programming/bit_hacks.md

 ```

 ## Log2 of power of 2
-- Use popcount: `popcount( x - 1)`
+- Use popcount: `popcount(x - 1)`
-- Multiply a deBruijn sequence: Since multiplying power of 2 is equal to left shift, the idea is to know how many bits are shifted using the property of deBruijn sequence.
+- Multiply a deBruijn sequence: Since multiplying power of 2 is equal to left shift, the idea is to determine how many bits are shifted using the property of deBruijn sequences.

 ---
 ## References